Wjpatella/Capstone/README.txt

   -Boot on Pixel_3a_API_34.avd on Android 14

 Notes
--Wi-fi connection is required for login so you can connect to the firebase
+-Wi-fi connection is required for login so you can connect to the database